 Macbeth opened in Victoria in October, 2012 and moved to Opéra de Québec for subsequent performances in May, 2014.
 The Quebec performances used the same conductor (Timothy Vernon), director (Morris Panych), designers (Ken MacDonald, Alan Brodie, Dana Osborne), and lead singers (Lyne Fortin, Gregory Dahl, and Alain Coulombe).

 Maria Stuarda, (seen at POV in April, 2012 will be presented by Edmonton Opera in April, 2016.
-The production was directed by Maria Lamont, with set and costume design by Camellia Koo and lighting design by Michael Walton.
+The production is directed by Maria Lamont, with set and costume design by Camellia Koo and lighting design by Michael Walton.

 POV's October 2015 production of Otello, a co-production with Opéra de Montréal, will be staged in Montreal in January, 2016.
 Glynis Leyshon directs, and the designers are Peter Hartwell (set and costumes) and Guy Simard (lighting).
+Tenor Kristian Benedikt perfoms the title role in both cities.

 POV's scene and costume shop also provide first rate creative and construction services to other local and visiting arts organizations throughout the year.